FreunzWa/FW_sync/medicine/psychiatry/MSE/MSE_theory.md

     + dysphasia (disorder of language expression or comprehension)

 # Mood
-- patients self reported mood
-- features
-    + intensity (a descriptor of the magnitude of the mood they are describing)
-    + fluctuations (peak to trouigh, how reactive is the mood and what sort of things cause teh mood to fluctuate)

 # Affect
 - observable feeling state of the patient during the interview
 - categories